AzulRadio/Embedded-IDE-Lobotomy/Embedded_IDE_Lobotomy_EN.md

 2024.10

-If you have ever spent some time programming an embedded system, you will know working with embedded IDEs (Code Composer Studio, Keil, or STM32CubeIDE) is not a very pleasant experience.
-They are not only clumsy and easily crash, but also confusing because they hide everything under a GUI.
+If you have ever spent some time programming an embedded system, you might agree that working with embedded IDEs is not a very pleasant experience.
+Code Composer Studio, Keil, STM32CubeIDE... they are clumsy and confusing as they hide everything under a GUI.

-To get rid of the IDE, I put many efforts to find out what is happening behind an embedded IDE.
-I still can't say with confidence that I've left the phase of ignorance today, but I learned many interesting stuff.
-And that, is why I wrote this tutorial:
+To get rid of embedded IDEs, I put many efforts to find out what is happening behind them.
+Today, I still can't say confidently that I've learnt everything about them, but I went through many interesting topics, interesting enough for me to **replace every part of an IDE with some open sourced command-line tools.**

-To write down my findings and to share with those who have the same curiocity. **To show Embedded Engineers what is happening behind an Embedded IDE, from source code to a running program on MCU, by replacing every step with Command-line tools**.
+Then, I met some other people with the same interest, which gave me a reason to write down my findings.
+That's why I wrote this beginner's guide: **To show Embedded Engineers what is happening behind an Embedded IDE, from source code to a running program on MCU, by replacing every step with Command-line tools**.

+Even if you don't want to replace your IDE with command-line tools, I hope you can find something interesting reading this guide.

 ## Compile from commandline on PC